-I would tell them to put in the time to research the many different disciplines within the field of forensic science before they decide to follow this path.
-Many students tend to think that forensic scientists are only crime scene investigators, as is often depicted on television, but in reality there are a many different forensic professionals that are essential to an investigation, and therefore many other avenues that a prospective forensic science student can pursue.
+I would tell them to put in the time to research the many different disciplines within the field before they decide to follow this path.
+Many students tend to think that forensic scientists are only crime scene investigators, as is often depicted on television, but in reality there are a many different forensic professionals that are essential to an investigation, and therefore many other avenues that a prospective student can pursue.

 What level of education is necessary to be a forensic toxicologist?